 Capital funding is paid directly to the trust, so after joining us, schools no longer make funding bids to the local authority.
 Instead, capital work is funded by the trust based on the condition surveys of your buildings.

 As part of the due diligence process, which begins when your application to convert is approved and you receive your Academy Order, our finance team will work with you to review your current financial forecasts and create revised projections under the new structure.

 Similarly, we will examine your school estate and work alongside you and the local authority to make sure any critical issues are resolved before conversion.

-We offer support and advice at all stages of the conversion process, which can begin with an informal discussion with governors at your school.
-Your school leaders are also welcome to visit existing Ebor schools and talk to the heads there to help complete the picture.
+We offer support and advice at all stages of the conversion process, which can begin with an informal discussion with senior staff and/or governors at your school.
+Your school leaders are also welcome to visit existing Ebor schools and talk to the heads to help complete the picture.
 As an observer they can also join one of our regular heads’ strategy meetings.
 We know this is a big step for a school, which is why we work with you to smooth the transition.
 Equally, we want you to be fully aware of what it’s like before making a commitment.